Relationship with an Addicted Child

 8. Parental Involvement in Treatment

 Parental involvement in treatment—through family therapy, educational programs, or support groups—can enhance the addict’s chances of successful recovery.
-Understanding the complexities of addiction and learning how to provide the right kind of support helps build a more robust recovery environment.
+Understanding the complexities of addiction and learning how to provide appropriate support helps build a more robust recovery environment.

 9. Setting Boundaries and Accountability